Where We Work

-- IMT advised on the crafting of the city's Clean and Affordable Energy Act (CAEA) in 2008.
+- IMT advised on the crafting of the District's Clean and Affordable Energy Act (CAEA) in 2008.

 - IMT helped draft and form the coalition behind the SAVE Act, S. 1737, introduced in the U.S. Congress in October 2011 by Sens.
 Bennet (D-Co.) and Isakson (R-Ga.).
 The SAVE Act would improve the quality of mortgage underwriting by factoring in energy costs--which would reward homebuyers for choosing efficiency, and spur the construction of efficient homes and high-efficiency renovations.

 - IMT has helped develop and secure approval for provisions amending national model building standards like the International Energy Conservation Code (IECC), the International Green Construction Code (IgCC), and ASHRAE 189.1.
 We have presented to code committees, attended professional hearings to lobby for greener amendments, and submitted comments on building energy standards.

 - IMT provided assistance to the U.S. General Services Administration (GSA), one of the nation's largest tenants, as it revised its green-lease provisions in 2011.